CMU-SAFARI/Apollo/README.md

 ## Problems You May Encounter

 ### Input Format
-* Apollo currently does not supprt reads in a compressed format such as `input.fasta.gz`.
-These FASTA files must be uncompresesd.
+* Apollo currently does not support reads in a compressed format such as `input.fasta.gz`.
+These FASTA files must be uncompressed.
 Future release may support compressed files as well.

 * Apollo currently does not support paired-end reads.
 Those paired-end reads can be provided as multiple input read sets to the Apollo where they also should have multiple read-to-assembly alignment files.
 Another option is to merge the paired-end Illumina reads into one FASTA file but one should make sure that the read ids per sequence are unique.